hibbertda/hibbertda.github.io/_posts/2021-05-07-building-anf-test-env.md

 ### Storage Config

 After the VM deployment is compelted.
-A post deployment BASH script is used to attache the storage and install [Flexible I/O (fio)](fio) to run performance tests against the different storage options.
+A post deployment BASH script is used to attache the storage and install [Flexible I/O (fio)][fio] to run performance tests against the different storage options.
 The storage attahed to the VM is as shown in the table below.

 *note: The managed disk option needs to be configured as RAID0 to provide the targets IOPS.*